IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 }
 ```

-See https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-database for an example of VM configured to connect to a PostgreSQL DB.
+See https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-database for an example of a VSI configured to connect to a PostgreSQL DB.

 ## Timeouts